varjolab/ProteoGyver/README.md

 And then run it.
 MSParser expects three inputs: path to raw file, path to output **directory**, and path to an error file:
 ```
 python3 MSParser.py /path/to/rawfile.d /path/to/output_dir/for/jsons/ /path/to/errorfile.txt
+python3 MSParser.py /path/to/rawfile.raw /path/to/output_dir/for/jsons/ /path/to/errorfile.txt
 ```
 It will parse the rawfile, and produce a .json file, which is understood by MS_run_json_parser.py.
 The parser runs in the background, and will digest files in the directory specified in parameters at Maintenance.MS run parsing.Input files.
 By default, it will move the jsons afterwards to the directory specified in parameters at Maintenance.MS run parsing.Move done jsons into subdir.
-If the latter is empty, files will be deleted after parsing.
-The parsed json files, if kept, will also be compressed, when they accumulate.
+If the latter parameter is empty, files will be deleted after parsing.
+The parsed json files, if kept, will also be compressed (zip), when they accumulate.

-### Docker Installation (recommended use case)
+### Docker Installation (recommended)

 TODO: dockerhub/zenodo here.